mnrowe/757dev/README.md

 # Design

 Using this as inspiration [bootstrap-agency](https://blackrockdigital.github.io/startbootstrap-agency/).
-If anyone has better idea for design i'm open to it.
+If anyone has better idea for design I'm open to it.

 ## Build Setup